 What is the Minnesota Department of Commerce doing to protect seniors with Medicare Cost Plans?

 The Commerce Department is helping to ensure a smooth transition in Medicare coverage for Minnesota seniors.
 We are coordinating with the Centers for Medicare & Medicaid Services (CMS), other state agencies, the Minnesota Board on Aging Senior LinkAge Line®, insurance companies and health plans, insurance brokers/agents and many partner organizations that serve and work with seniors.

 How will Minnesota seniors with Medicare Cost Plans be affected for 2019?

 Not all seniors with Cost Plans will be affected in the same way.

-Seniors in some Minnesota counties will be able to remain with their current Cost Plans because of the limited availability of other Medicare options.
+Seniors in 21 Minnesota counties will be able to remain with their current Cost Plans because of the limited availability of other Medicare options.

 Many seniors with Cost Plans may be automatically transitioned into a Medicare Advantage plan for 2019 with their same company, as long as CMS determines the new plan is similar in benefits to their current Cost Plan.

 Seniors will still be able to opt out and select a different Medicare Advantage plan or Medicare Supplement policy.